-In accordance with Regulation 14 (8A) & (8C) of the OPGGS(E) Regulations the response arrangements within this OPEP will be tested:
+In accordance with the Commonwealth OPGGS(E) Regulations the response arrangements within this OPEP will be tested:

 - When they are introduced. - When they are significantly amended. - Not later than 12 months after the most recent test. - if a new location for the activity is added to the EP after the response arrangements have been tested, and before the next test is conducted testing the response arrangement in relation to the new location as soon as practicable after it is added to the plan. - If a facility becomes operational after the response arrangements have been tested and before the next test is conducted testing the response arrangements in relation to the facility when it becomes operational.